 Germany was united for less than a year when the guys behind the Berlin Channel decided to rent a helicopter and fly over this newly reunified city.
-From that day flying over Berlin in 1991, we have the video above that needs to be seen in full screen.
+From that day flying over Berlin in 1991, the video below must be seen on the entire screen.

-The area around Alexanderplatz is, for me, the most exciting part of this flying over Berlin video.
+The area around Alexanderplatz is the most exciting part of this flying-over Berlin video.
 It is weird to see how empty it used to be.
 It is even stranger to see the Palast der Republik still standing.
 But the emptiness is the most disturbing part of this short movie.

-And I have to say that I like this Berlin where the Fernsehturm looks a bit darker, and there are empty green fields everywhere.
-The city feels more open, different and, almost, wild.
+And I have to say that I like Berlin, where the Fernsehturm looks a bit darker, and empty green fields are everywhere.
+The city feels more open, different, and almost wild.
 But this Berlin doesn’t exist anymore.
 At least we can see how it used to look like in this video from 1991.

-If you like watching videos of how Berlin used to look like, you are going to love this one from two guys exploring Berlin after the Fall of the Berlin Wall and this home movie from Berlin Mitte.
+If you like watching videos of how Berlin used to look, you will love this one from two guys exploring Berlin after the Fall of the Berlin Wall and this home movie from Berlin Mitte.